 Malware Discovered at Two U.S. Power Plants

-There has long been talk of fears of cyber
+There has long been talk of fears of

-criminals attacking the power grid.
+grid.
 Well, those fears came a little closer to reality this week.

 The U.S. Department of Homeland Security's Industrial Control Systems Cyber Emergency Response Team (ICS-CERT) reports malware infected two U.S. power stations in the fourth quarter of 2012.

 According to ICS-CERT, the malware was discovered when an employee asked company IT staff to inspect his USB drive after experiencing intermittent issues with the drive's operation.
 The employee routinely used this USB drive for backing up control systems configurations within the control environment.

 "When the IT employee inserted the drive into a computer with up-to-date antivirus